 The Customer Value Proposition on Amazon Business

 The value proposition was Amazon’s number one feature from day one.
-Jeff Bezos, the founder, and CEO of Amazon has drawn a virtuous cycle that focuses on better customer experience though lower price and selection.
+Jeff Bezos, the founder, and CEO of Amazon has drawn a virtuous cycle that focuses on better customer experience through lower price and selection.

 But by that time, Amazon’s competitors already had a highly scaled business and low unit costs as Amazon was just stepping in.
 While Amazon had no scale but they had a low-cost structure mainly driven by the fact that they saved on the costs of brick-and-mortar retailers.